data-slots=image, heading, text

 Overview

-What is the Workflow Builder API?
+What is the Workflow API?

-The Workflow Builder API allows you to:
+The Workflow API allows you to:

 - List and filter batches — View your batches, filtered by status, workflow ID, or creation date, with pagination.